brianmcananey/milestone-1-project/README.md

  * As a business owner, I want the website to entice new customers into the restaurants.
  * As a business owner, I want the website to be user-friendly and easy to navigate on any device.
  * As a business owner, I want the website to encourage regular visits to the restaurants.
+ * As a business owner, I want the website to encourage visits to my own website to drive sales.

 ## Design